 There are two options: Basic, which is free or Premium for $25, $50, $75 or $100/year.

 Premium listings are get returned first in search results, along with the ability to add a photo, add searchable keywords, update company information and add a description to help consumers learn more about the service or products that you offer.
 We're excited to add more features including the ability to select intersectionality filters, certifications, expanded windows to display your company information, and so much more!
 Your feedback on what you'd like the directory to do for you helps us create solutions that best highlight your business.
 So, don't be shy in asking for what you want!

 What does a Premium listing look like?

 Glad you asked!
 To get an idea of what Premium listings will look like in search results, check out the visual.
 Premium listings will appear first in search results and give you the ability to customize your information for consumers.
 You’ll have the ability to include keywords so that consumers can find your products or service quickly and easily through search.
 You’ll also be able to include a photo, description, intersectionality filters and so much more!
 This is only the beginning on what you’ll be able to include in your business details.
-Did we mention that the yearly subscription is only $100 a year?
 We are committed to making this an affordable and lucrative marketing channel for your business.
 Sign up today!

 Why don't I see my business listed?

 With the growing number of woman-owned businesses, we are doing our best to stay on top of the data and want to get your business added as quickly as possible.
 Send us an email to email@example.com and we'll get you listed.
 We're excited to have you be a part of MAIA!